-58-67-502 Unprofessional conduct.
+58-68-502 Unprofessional conduct.

-- (1) "Unprofessional conduct" includes, in addition to the definition in Section 58-1-501: - (a) using or employing the services of any individual to assist a licensee in any manner not in accordance with the generally recognized practices, standards, or ethics of the profession, state law, or division rule; - (b) making a material misrepresentation regarding the qualifications for licensure under Section 58-67-302.7 or 58-67-302.8; - (c) violating the dispensing requirements of Chapter 17b, Part 8, Dispensing Medical Practitioner and Dispensing Medical Practitioner Clinic Pharmacy, if applicable;
+- (1) "Unprofessional conduct" includes, in addition to the definition in Section 58-1-501: - (a) using or employing the services of any individual to assist a licensee in any manner not in accordance with the generally recognized practices, standards, or ethics of the profession, state law, or division rule; - (b) violating the dispensing requirements of Chapter 17b, Part 8, Dispensing Medical Practitioner and Dispensing Medical Practitioner Clinic Pharmacy, if applicable; - (c) making a material misrepresentation regarding the qualifications for licensure under Section 58-68-302.5;

-- (d) violating the requirements of Title 26B, Chapter 4, Part 2, Cannabinoid Research and Medical Cannabis: - (e) performing or inducing an abortion in violation of the requirements of Section 76-7-302 or Section 76-7a-201, regardless of whether the individual licensed under this chapter is found guilty of a crime in connection with the violation; - (f) falsely making an entry in, or altering, a medical record with the intent to conceal: - (i) a wrongful or negligent act or omission of an individual licensed under this chapter or an individual under the direction or control of an individual licensed under this chapter; or - (ii) conduct described in Subsections (1)(a) through (e) or Subsection 58-1-501(1); - (g) performing, or causing to be performed, upon an individual who is less than 18 years old: - (i) a primary sex characteristic surgical procedure; or - (ii) a secondary sex characteristic surgical procedure; or - (h) designating a child as do not resuscitate without parental consent. - (2) "Unprofessional conduct" does not include: - (a) in compliance with Section 58-85-103: - (i) obtaining an investigational drug or investigational device; - (ii) administering the investigational drug to an eligible patient; or - (iii) treating an eligible patient with the investigational drug or investigational device; or - (b) in accordance with Title 26B, Chapter 4, Part 2, Cannabinoid Research and Medical Cannabis: - (i) when registered as a qualified medical provider or acting as a limited medical provider, as those terms are defined in Section 26B-4-201, recommending the use of medical cannabis; or - (ii) when registered as a pharmacy medical provider, as that term is defined in Section 26B-4-201, providing pharmacy medical provider services in a medical cannabis pharmacy. - (3) Notwithstanding Subsection (2)(b), the division, in consultation with the board and in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, shall define unprofessional conduct for a physician described in Subsection (2)(b).
+- (d) violating the requirements of Title 26B, Chapter 4, Part 2, Cannabinoid Research and Medical Cannabis; - (e) performing or inducing an abortion in violation of the requirements of Section 76-7-302 or Section 76-7a-201, regardless of whether the individual licensed under this chapter is found guilty of a crime in connection with the violation; - (f) falsely making an entry in, or altering, a medical record with the intent to conceal: - (i) a wrongful or negligent act or omission of an individual licensed under this chapter or an individual under the direction or control of an individual licensed under this chapter; or - (ii) conduct described in Subsections (1)(a) through (e) or Subsection 58-1-501(1); - (g) performing or causing to be performed, upon an individual who is less than 18 years old: - (i) a primary sex characteristic surgical procedure; or - (ii) a secondary sex characteristic surgical procedure; or - (h) designating a child as do not resuscitate without parental consent. - (2) "Unprofessional conduct" does not include: - (a) in compliance with Section 58-85-103: - (i) obtaining an investigational drug or investigational device; - (ii) administering the investigational drug to an eligible patient; or - (iii) treating an eligible patient with the investigational drug or investigational device; or - (b) in accordance with Title 26B, Chapter 4, Part 2, Cannabinoid Research and Medical Cannabis: - (i) when acting as a recommending medical provider, as that term is defined in Section 26B-4-201, recommending the use of medical cannabis; or - (ii) when registered as a pharmacy medical provider, as that term is defined in Section 26B-4-201, providing pharmacy medical provider services in a medical cannabis pharmacy. - (3) Notwithstanding Subsection (2)(b), the division, in consultation with the board and in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, shall define unprofessional conduct for a physician described in Subsection (2)(b).